bbatsov/batsov.com/_posts/2024-01-16-2023-the-year-in-review.md

 - Meta
 ---

+> Life can only be understood backwards; but it must be lived forwards.
+>
+> -- Søren Kierkegaard

 Another year is behind us and I guess it's time to write the obligatory year in review post about it.